arunvilla/Finomini-POC/replit.md

-# Finomini-POC
+# Finomini Project

 ## Overview
+Finomini is a comprehensive financial management application available in both web and mobile versions.
+The project consists of:

+1. **Finomini-POC**: React web application (87+ screens) designed in Figma
+2. **Finomini-Mobile**: React Native mobile app (proof of concept with 4 core screens)

-Finomini-POC is a React-based financial management application.
-This is a proof of concept (POC) application originally designed in Figma and exported as a working codebase.
-The application provides a comprehensive financial dashboard with features for tracking net worth, managing transactions, budgets, goals, and AI-powered financial insights.
+Both applications share the same data structure and provide features for tracking net worth, managing transactions, budgets, goals, and AI-powered financial insights.

 ## Project Architecture